 If you’re here looking for real, practical script writing techniques you need my easy-to-follow instructions on how to write a screenplay.

 Unlike most of the script writing methods you’ll read about online that are created by so called ‘experts’, the screenwriting plan I give you in this package is HIGHLY unusual, in that I’ve actually WRITTEN and SOLD many scripts, and the script writing techniques I teach are actually based on my practical experience of what works and what doesn’t.

 In fact it’s a complete step by step script writing method that I have used, time and time again, to write screenplays that have been produced, and broadcast, and seen by audiences of millions.
 You can find more about it here.

-If you want to go to the next level and really get deep into learning how to write a screenplay you can book your place on one of my upcoming screenwriting workshops.
-Don’t miss out on this rare opportunity to get genuinely effective advice from a professional screenwriter and a professional TV producer tag team!
+If you want to go to the next level and really get deep into learning how to write a screenplay you can book your place on one of my occasional screenwriting workshops.
+There’s not many of them, but they’re a great chance to get genuinely effective advice from a professional screenwriter and a professional TV producer tag team!

-Screenwriting is all about selling what you write, so if you’ve come here looking for advice on pitching your story or a script, then you’ll need to check out the Fearless Pitcher’s Handbook, which I’ll be launching on Amazon later this Spring.
+Screenwriting is all about selling what you write, so if you’ve come here looking for advice on pitching your story or a script, then you’ll need to check out my Fearless Pitcher’s Handbook, which I’ll be launching on Amazon later this Spring.
 It contains a simple – and bullet proof – way to pitch your story successfully.
 In the meantime you can read about it here.

 Finally, if you want current leads on production companies looking for writers, you should subscribe to my newsletter by entering your name and email address in the form to the right.
 Every week I send out details of at least one current script request from a professional production company.